-There will never be a zombie apocalypse, and not simply because there’s no such thing as zombies.
-There are much better reasons than that!
+It’s not just because there’s no such thing as zombies.
+There’s much better reasons than that!

-In zombie movies, no has ever seen a zombie movie.
+In zombie movies, no one has ever seen a zombie movie.
 Sometimes, characters don’t even know what to call zombies.
-Like at the beginning of the Walking Dead, everyone is like, ‘So these reanimated corpses who want to eat us – what’s a good name for something like that?
+At the beginning of the Walking Dead, everyone is like, ‘So these reanimated corpses who want to eat us – what’s a good name for something like that?
 I know, how about “walkers”?
 Got a nice ring to it, yeah?
-I mean they do walk around a fair bit, right?’
+I mean, they do walk around a fair bit, yeah?’

 ZOMBIES, you idiots!
 Those are ZOMBIES.